 Against comparable cameras, the Nikon D3300 DSLR works very well in low-light photography situations.
 With an ISO range of ISO 100-12,800, the D3000 performs well in low-light settings.
 Incorrect pixels (called noise) are minimal in dark scenes, whether you choose to use the D3300’s popup flash unit or to increase the ISO setting close to the camera’s maximum native setting of 12800.
 (An extended ISO setting of 25600 is available too, but it does provide quite a bit of noise.)
 You also can add an external flash to the camera’s hot shoe.

 With full-time autofocus, the D3300’s movie/video recording capabilities are stronger than other entry-level DSLRs.
 You’ll have access to full HD recording with the Nikon D3300 at up to 60 frames per second, which is above-average performance against similarly priced models.

 Battery life is one area where the D3300 easily wins a Nikon D3300 vs. Canon T5i comparison.
 Nikon estimates that the D3300 can record up to 700 photos per battery charge, whereas the T5i is rated for up to 440 shots per charge.

 Keep in mind that those battery life estimates are primarily for using these DSLR cameras in viewfinder mode and not Live View mode.
-Testing shows that using Live View mode causes the battery life to be about half for the D3300 of what you’ll receive by using the camera primarily in viewfinder mode.
+Research shows that using Live View mode causes the battery life to be about half for the D3300 of what you’ll receive by using the camera, primarily in viewfinder mode.